hwsmm/cosutrainer/README.md

 ### Requirements
 - osu! must run on WINE with dotnet 4.5+ for proper memory scanning
 - libmpg123, libmp3lame, libsndfile and libsoundtouch to adjust audio speed
+- libminizip to make an osz file

 ### How to build
 1. Install header packages of dependencies
-2. Run `./build.sh`
+2. Run `meson build && ninja -C build`
-3. Binaries should be in 'bin' folder.
+3. Binaries should be in 'build' folder.

 ### How to use
 1. Grab `cosu-trainer` and `osumem`